Subin-Vidhu/2024/Programming with Google Go Specialization/Getting Started with Go/Readme.md

     - A programming paradigm that uses objects to represent data and methods to operate on that data.

+    - Organize your code through encapsulation.

+    - Group together data and functions which are related.

+    - User defined type which is specific to the problem domain.

     - Go is not a pure object-oriented language, but it does support some object-oriented features.

+- Object:

+    - An instance of a class.

+- Class:

+    - A blueprint for creating objects.

+- Objects in GO | Structs and Methods:

+    - Go does not have classes, but it does have structs.

+    - A struct is a user-defined type that groups together data and functions.

+    - A struct can have fields and methods.

+    - Fields are data that is stored in the struct.

+    - Methods are functions that operate on the data in the struct.

+    - Go uses structs with associated methods to achieve object-oriented programming.

+    - Simplified implementation of classes and objects.